Raymondbty/Deep_Blue-Jam/README.md

 We had to 1 - Make a monk appears, 2 - Make a game about "success".
 We made a game about a commun problem : be late to work, the player must go as quick as possible to reach his meeting with his boss.
 The player must exel to be there in time, obstacles make the game harder, there is a secret passage somewhere, go find it !

+# 3D Tower-Defense
+This game is an attemp to make a 3D game in unity, it was done following the exellent tutorial of Brackeys https://www.youtube.com/channel/UCYbK_tjZ2OrIZFBvU6CCMiA
+Build towers to stop waves of 3D bubbles, there is 2 levels, have fun !